 Now and Next Renown

-I was enjoying a chat with a shift manager of a large cafe that when in that city centre I frequent.
+I was enjoying a chat with a shift manager of a large gastro style coffee shop that when in that city centre I frequent.

 She had just begun to split her time to help steady the fortunes of another location.